Home AC Refrigerant and Freon Phase-Outs

 The most important pro of the new refrigerants is that they are considered environmentally friendly.
 There are some that believe the new refrigerants make air conditioners more efficient by reducing electricity use.

 The new refrigerants used in air conditioners will continue to be handled carefully, just like they have been for years.
 If a refrigerant leak is found, it must be resolved quickly, much like now.
 Refrigerants will also continue to be reclaimed and recycled whenever possible.
-These policies are environmentally friendly and make good business sense.

 What are the Cons of New Refrigerants for Your AC Unit?